 Insightly’s search function for contacts is not as robust as it could be.
 The platform has a moderate learning curve.
 Some users have noted it has a habit of crashing every once in a while.

-Plus is $29 per user/per month, billed annually
+Plus is $29 per user per month billed annually

-Professional is $49 per user/per month, billed annually
+Professional is $49 per user per month billed annually

-Enterprise is $99 per user/per month, billed annually
+Enterprise is $99 per user per month billed annually

-Contacts+ takes on the tasks of updating and organizing all your contacts, leaving you with more time to build stronger relationships.
 It syncs from Google and Gmail accounts, Apple Mail and iCloud accounts, plus Microsoft Outlook, Exchange and Office 365 accounts.